-Fernando González is a GRAMMY-nominated and EMMY-winning writer, editor, and musician.
-He writes about arts and culture for the digital arts magazine Artburst Miami and the music blog Jazz With An Accent.
-His work also appears in The Miami Herald, Miami New Times and JAZZIZ magazine.
+Fernando González is an independent writer and editor.
+He contributes to the digital arts magazine Artburst Miami and the music blog Jazz With An Accent.
+His work also appears in The Miami Herald, Miami New Times, and JAZZIZ Magazine.

-Past professional affiliations include staff writer for The Miami Herald (1993-1999) and The Boston Globe (1988-1993); a cultural correspondent for The Washington Post (2000-2005); and Managing Editor for JAZZIZ magazine (2003-2008).
-He was also Managing Editor of El Sitio (1999-2000), a pioneering bilingual web portal.
-Other highlights include writing about arts, culture, and technology for the John S. and James L. Knight Foundation’s website, and Stanford University’s JSK Journalism Fellowships program, contributing commentary for National Public Radio’s Morning Edition and music columns for Downbeat and JazzTimes.
-He has written program notes for venues such as Carnegie Hall, Jazz @ Lincoln Center, The Town Hall, New York City Center, the Adrienne Arsht Performing Arts Center (Miami), and events such as the Edinburgh International Festival, Scotland.
+Past professional affiliations include staff writer for The Miami Herald (1993-1999) and The Boston Globe (1988-1993), and as a cultural correspondent for The Washington Post (2000-2005).
+He was the Managing Editor for JAZZIZ magazine (2003-2008) and the pioneering bilingual website, El Sitio (1999-2000).
+He was also director of programming for the Americas for Fundación Autor, Spain (2007-2009).
+Other professional highlights include writing about arts, culture, and technology for the John S. and James L. Knight Foundation’s website; contributing commentary for National Public Radio’s Morning Edition, and features and columns for Downbeat and JazzTimes.
+He has written program notes for venues such as Carnegie Hall, Jazz @ Lincoln Center, The Town Hall, New York City Center, and the Adrienne Arsht Performing Arts Center (Miami), and events such as the Edinburgh International Festival, Scotland.

-In 2012, his liner notes for Pablo Aslan’s Piazzolla in Brooklyn earned him a GRAMMY nomination.
-Previously, he won an EMMY as Senior Editor and Writer for the documentary Notes From The Mambo Inn: The Story of Mario Bauzá (WGBH, Boston, 1991); and was also nominated to an EMMY and won a Gold Award from CPB as Associate Producer and Writer for En Clave, a documentary on Latin music hosted by Rubén Blades (WGBH, Boston, 1992).
+In 2012, González was nominated to a GRAMMY for his liner notes for Pablo Aslan’s Piazzolla in Brooklyn.
+Previously, he won an EMMY as Senior Editor and Writer for the documentary Notes From The Mambo Inn: The Story of Mario Bauzá (WGBH, Boston, 1991); and was nominated to an EMMY and won a Gold Award from CPB as Associate Producer and Writer for En Clave, a special on Latin music hosted by Rubén Blades (WGBH, Boston, 1992)

 Born in Buenos Aires, Argentina, González majored in math at the University of Buenos Aires before pursuing music full time.
 He moved to the United States to attend Berklee College of Music, majoring in Composition/Film Scoring.
 He also studied composition with George Russell and electronic music with Robert Ceely at the New England Conservatory and independently with guitarist and composer Ralph Towner.